Revolutionize Your Workspace: The Power of Ergonomics Office Furniture in South Africa

 The Role of Lighting and Layout in Ergonomic Design

-- Create clear pathways between workstations
+- Create clear paths between workstations

-- Place shared equipment in easily accessible areas
+- Put shared equipment in easy-to-reach areas

 - Use standing desks or high tables for quick meetings